filidorwiese/stellar-wallet/README.md

 `$ stellar-wallet-cli pay`

-You'll be asked for the XRP amount to send, the destination address, the destination tag (optional), the sender address and finally the sender secret.
+You'll be asked for the XLM amount to send, the destination address, the sender address and finally the sender secret.

+Alternatively, you can provide these params on the command line:

+`$ stellar-wallet-cli pay --amount [amount] --to [destination address] --from [source address]`

 ---